berkeley-deep-learning/cs294-131-f17/index.md

 **Location**: 306 Soda

-## Room Limit

-Soda 306 is designed for smaller courses.
+**Room Limit**:  Soda 306 is designed for smaller courses.
 We increased course enrollment so more students could benefit from this course.
 However, if the room becomes too full (and thus poses a fire hazard), students who arrive after the room has reached capacity will be directed to watch the lecture remotely.
-The link for webcast (and recorded lectures) can be found on Piazza.
+The link for the live webcast (and recorded lectures) can be found on Piazza.

 ## Mailing list and Piazza
 To get announcements about information about the class including guest speakers, and more generally, deep learning talks at Berkeley, please sign up for the [talk announcement mailing list](https://groups.google.com/forum/#!forum/berkeley-deep-learning) for future announcements.